nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "No. And yo' name ain't Sherlock.
 Don't you know what a housekeper is?
 And ain't you never heard of sech a thing as a widow?"

-"Aw man, what you talkin' 'bout?"
+"Aw man, what you talkin' &rsquo;bout?"

 "You ought to be a policeman, brother."

 "How come?"

-"'Cause you very suspicious and very, very dumb."
+"&rsquo;Cause you very suspicious and very, very dumb."

 These two had been unwrapping carefully covered hindmost pieces of furniture.
 Shine came around to lend a hand, and Merrit moved along the curb to a position such that he could observe them.
 Now he indulged in another astonishing speech.